danielyin2000/danielyin2000.github.io/index.md

 [Click here](https://editor.p5js.org/danielyin2000/sketches/qas4yIYm7) to play Lightning Blitz in browser.

 Instructions appear on the left side of the screen.
-Click the play button to start or restart the game.
+Click the play button in the top left corner to start or restart the game.

+#Quantum Cycle
+(Sole Developer)

+A platformer featuring a unique mechanic based around utilizing the mouse.
+Contains over 40 levels.

+[Click here](https://skyironsword.itch.io/quantum-cycle) to download Quantum Cycle.

+Instructions appear in-game.

 <!--